deliverbi/Trino-Tableau-Connector/README.md

 - Mac: `~/Library/Tableau/Drivers`
 - Linux: `/opt/tableau/tableau_driver/jdbc`

-## Launch Trino and You will see your new custom Driver called : Trino JDBC by Entain.
+## Launch Trino and You will see your new custom Driver called : Trino JDBC by Entain for SSL and Trino JDBC by Trino for Default.

 You should launch Tableau so it will load custom Drivers.
 Refer to Tableau documentation examples below for windows.